CatalogueLegacies/antconc.github.io/_episodes/06-search.md

 >## Task 1: get to know the Kwic sort
 >* Search the corpus until you find a word with somewhere between 50 and 100 hits.
 You might want to play around with the `Words` and `Case` options to narrow or expand your search; if you get stuck, try "richly" or - [building on Task 3 from the previous episode](https://cataloguelegacies.github.io/antconc.github.io/05-wordlists/index.html#tasks) - "behind." .
 Spending a few minutes changing the `Kwic Sort` to resort your output in various ways.
 Write down any queries you have about how the sort works and ask your instructor when the time is up.
+>
 >>## Solution
 >>
 >>* "behind." (with `Regex` unticked and `Words` and `Case` both ticked) is an instructive example here, as if we set `Kwic sort` to `Level 1` equals `1L` we see a pattern emerge of how this spatial word is used at the end of sentences.
 Specifically, the frequency of the construction ",with .. behind." (e.g. "..buildings, with walls on the hillside behind", "..monastery, with mountains behind.", or "..figures, with three attendants standing behind."), builds on our initial findings from browsing the 'Word List' tab, the a particular use of 'behind' is evident in the corpus.
 >{: .solution}
 {: .challenge}

+>## Task 2: Work out rough % of the word "he" used at the start of a sentence.
+>* Note: to solve this problem, you may find it helpful to do more than one search.
+>
+>>## Solution
+>>
+>>1.
+Search "he" and "He" separately with `Words` and `Case` both ticked.
+You should get `372` hits for "he" and `213` hits for "He".
+>>2.
+The answer is just over a third.
+>>>* If you scroll through the results, you'll see that this is an exact solution *for this corpus*.
+However, this is not a perfect query, as other corpora may contain typographic errors or uncommon uses of the word "he".
+This is an example when knowing your corpus can help you craft a good enough query, rather than have to expend time and energy creating the perfect query.
+Handily, the ouputs provided by this AntConc tool are a great way of getting to know a corpus.
+>{: .solution}

 ## Wildcard search
 Search in AntConc also takes wildcases, both in the form of a limited set of native wildcards, and in the form of regular expressions.
 We discuss using regular expressions (or regex) in AntConc in a [later episode](https://cataloguelegacies.github.io/antconc.github.io/11-regex/index.html).
 For now, we will focus on the native wildcards, which are similar to those in regex (for those who are familiar).
 These are: